sdsdkkk/sdsdkkk.github.io/_posts/2015-12-05-vulnhub-freshly-solution.markdown

 ![Screenshot-06](/assets/images/posts/freshly-wordpress-03.png)

 We can modify what it prints by editing the plugin.
-Change the content of the `hello_dolly_get_lyric()` with the following.
+Change the content of `hello_dolly_get_lyric()` with the following.

 ```php
 function hello_dolly_get_lyric() {